balancer/balancer-v2-monorepo/audits/test-report.md

-➤ [@balancer-labs/v2-pool-weighted]:         exit BPT in for exact tokens out ➤ [@balancer-labs/v2-pool-weighted]:           ✓ grants exact tokens for bpt ➤ [@balancer-labs/v2-pool-weighted]:           ✓ can tell how much BPT it will have to receive ➤ [@balancer-labs/v2-pool-weighted]:           ✓ fails if more BTP needed ➤ [@balancer-labs/v2-pool-weighted]:           ✓ reverts if paused
+➤ [@balancer-labs/v2-pool-weighted]:         exit BPT in for exact tokens out ➤ [@balancer-labs/v2-pool-weighted]:           ✓ grants exact tokens for bpt ➤ [@balancer-labs/v2-pool-weighted]:           ✓ can tell how much BPT it will have to receive ➤ [@balancer-labs/v2-pool-weighted]:           ✓ fails if more BPT needed ➤ [@balancer-labs/v2-pool-weighted]:           ✓ reverts if paused
 ➤ [@balancer-labs/v2-pool-weighted]:       onSwap
 ➤ [@balancer-labs/v2-pool-weighted]:         given in